Oğuzhan Ercan

 ControlNet according to the resolution of each block.

-add the outputs of the corresponding ControlNets to the Stable Diffusion model.
+directly add the outputs of the corresponding ControlNets to the Stable Diffusion model.

 Adding Conditional Control to Text-to-Image Diffusion Models